Dermot Keely: Player-manager

 Keely's first managerial job was as UCD player-manager.
-However, after just two months at Belfield Jim McLaughlin (football manager) persuaded Keely to sign for Shamrock Rovers.
+However, after just two months at Belfield Jim McLaughlin persuaded Keely to sign for Shamrock Rovers.
 He made his debut against Athlone Town in November 1983.
 He scored his first goal for Rovers in a 3–2 defeat to Shelbourne at Harold's Cross on 11 December 1983.
 When McLaughlin left at the end of the 1985/86 season to manage his home club Derry City Dermot was appointed player-manager on 16 May.

 In the 1986/87 season, Rovers owners controversially announced the sale of Glenmalure Park near the end of season.
 However, Rovers won another double in this their final season at Milltown to bring Keely's Rovers haul to 4 League championships and 3 FAI Cups.

 The 1987/88 season started with Rovers controversially playing at Tolka Park.
 Rovers fans boycotted the ground en masse.
 Every game was picketed and with the crowds practically gone the team invariably suffered.
 Keely was quoted years later as saying:

 I didn't realise the depth of feeling about Glenmalure Park and all I wanted to do was win the League for Shamrock Rovers.